 Luckily some horses had been up recently and their tracks helped me stay on course.
 Given I was making a solo attempt in ridiculous heat with storms likely inbound, getting lost wasn’t on my agenda.
 Sure, I had a map and GPS, but it’s always my philosophy that not getting lost in the first place is the best policy.
 I paid pretty close attention to every step and turn, carefully checking my bearings.
 I looked up and made eye contact with the only animal I’d see all day, a lonely doe resting in a tiny bit of green shade.

 She watched me, probably wondering what the hell I was doing out there.
 I passed her again on the way down and wondered where her friends were.
 She was the only thing I saw all day.

 The trail eventually crossed a saddle and I got my first glimpse of the twin lookouts.
-Yahoo!!!
-I was getting close!
-Clouds were still growing but not immediately threatening, so I made the final hot push to the summit, which was refreshingly greener than the rest of the hike.
+Yes!!!
+I was going to make it this time!
+Or was I?

 The excitement of reaching the summit kept me focused most of the way up but on the way down I hit a new low of suffering.
-I had rather hoped it would be fast, but all the damn rocks, loose debris, and super dry trail conditions made for an annoyingly slippery descent.
+I had rather hoped it would be fast but all the damn rocks, loose debris, and super dry trail conditions made for an annoyingly slippery descent.